ThaneJoss/MyBingWallpaper/readme.md

 Contributions to this project are welcome.
 If you find any issues or have any improvements in mind, feel free to raise an issue or submit a pull request.

 ---
-Enjoy the captivating Bing daily images effortlessly with My-Bing-Wallpaper using GitHub Actions!
+Enjoy the captivating Bing daily images effortlessly with MyBingWallpaper using GitHub Actions!